Yoga Instructor, RYT-200

 Ayurvedic Health Counselor

-Ginger completed her yoga 200 hr RYT teacher training program at Yogasphere in early 2012 and founded Blossom Yoga later that same year in June.
+Ginger completed her 200 hr RYT yoga teacher training program at Yogasphere in early 2012 and founded Blossom Yoga later that same year.
 In February 2015, she completed Level One Restorative Yoga Teacher Training at the Kripalu Center for Yoga and Health in Stockbridge, MA.
 She continued her studies in Restorative Yoga with Judith Hanson Lasater, Ph.D., PT and completed her signature Relax and Renew Level 1 Teacher Training in February of 2020.
-Recently Ginger completed an additional training at the Kripalu School of Ayurveda and is a Certified Ayurvedic Health Counselor who will be scheduling consults beginning Summer 2022.
-Ginger has a Master's Degree (MS) in Anatomy and Physiology which brings great depth and knowledge to her teachings and own practice.
-Ginger’s passion is teaching new students to yoga the basics of a yoga practice including meditation techniques, chanting, pranayama (breath control) and asanas (poses).
+From September 2020 through August 2022, Ginger completed an additional training at the Kripalu School of Ayurveda and is a National Ayurvedic Medical Association (NAMA) board certified Ayurvedic Health Counselor (CAHC) who counsels clients about Ayurvedic diet and lifestyle habits to achieve better health through the wisdom of this ancient medical science.
+In addition, Ginger has a Master's Degree (MS) in Anatomy and Physiology which brings great depth and knowledge to her teachings and own practice.
+Her passion is teaching new students the basics of a yoga practice including meditation techniques, chanting, pranayama (breath control) and asanas (poses).
 She focuses on the importance of the proper alignment of poses to protect the student while also increasing their strength and flexibility.

-Ginger lives in Washington Crossing with her husband, Ben, and has a blended family of three children, her son Adam and stepdaughters, Meghan and Sarah.
+Ginger lives in Washington Crossing with her husband, Ben, and has a blended family of three adult children.
 She enjoys spending time with her family on sailing vacations, tending to her flower and vegetable gardens and walking her dogs Buddy and Cookie Dough.